 “An enchanting world of make believe”

-Jaw-dropping Latin American-sourced action adventure in which Santa takes on a present-sabotaging Devil, like some lost episode of Futurama with visuals somewhere between The Singing Ringing Tree and one of the more migrane-inducing Video Nasties.
-Only nowhere near as entertaining as any of that sounds.
+Jaw-dropping Latin American Yuletide action adventure in which Santa takes and his helpers battle to thwart the plans of a present-sabotaging Devil, like some lost episode of Futurama with visuals somewhere between The Singing Ringing Tree and one of the more migraine-inducing Video Nasties.
+Only nowhere near as entertaining as any of that might sound.

-WHERE YOU’RE LIKELY TO FIND IT: BBC4, 20th December, as part of some 11pm ‘ironic films’ season.
+WHERE YOU’RE LIKELY TO FIND IT: Channel 4, 20th December, as part of some 11pm ‘Ironic Christmas Films’ season.
+Aaaaaaaahhhhh!

 Yes Virginia, There Is A Santa Claus (1991)